The Dollop: Reception

 Since its initial release in 2014, The Dollop has frequently ranked in the iTunes Top 100.
 In 2016, The Guardian rated the podcast as one of the 50 best podcasts of 2016.

 Controversy

 On July 9, 2015, Alan Bellows of the history website and podcast Damn Interesting posted an open letter accusing The Dollop of plagiarism.
 Following this incident, Anthony claimed that all research and writing for new episodes was done by himself and others specifically for The Dollop, with sources referenced on a separate website.
 However, in August 2019, Slate national editor Josh Levin alleged that a 2017 live episode of The Dollop was lifted almost entirely from Levin's reporting with no public credit.
 Author Paul Brown further accused The Dollop of piecing together another 2017 episode from snippets of his book The Rocketbelt Caper.
-Anthony posted a public apology to Levin on The Dollops subreddit, acknowledging this pattern as a personal failing and promising to do better in the future.

 Book

 In 2017, the two hosts released a book called United States of Absurdity: Untold Stories from American History, featuring 29 stories that had been discussed on the podcast.